ahryho/nlp-flood-extraction/README.md

 2. The tool uses the free plan of the [OpenAI API](https://platform.openai.com/account/limits), which allows 3 requests per minute, RPM.
 To address this limitation, the tool uses a 'sleep' request of 60 seconds.
 This is not ideal, but it is the only way to avoid the error message: "Too many requests.
 Please wait for a minute before making a new request."
 The tool can be modified to use a different plan to increase the number of requests per minute.
 While this mitigates RPM constraints, it does not address the daily API call limit.

-3. Redirecting of warnings and errors of child processes to the log file is not working properly.
-The warnings and errors are displayed in the console but not saved to the log file.
-The log file contains only the warnings and errors of the main process.

-4. KeyboardInterrupt termination of the tool is not working properly.
+3. KeyboardInterrupt termination of the tool is not working properly.
 The tool does not terminate when the user presses `Ctrl+C` in the console.
 The tool terminates only when the user presses `Ctrl+C` in the console multiple times.